 - ABRASIVE CLEANING SOAPS OR ACIDIC MATERIALS

-Waxes or cleaners that need to be mixed with water such as oil, soap, or paste wax products; or other household cleaners that contain lemon oil, tung oil, or ammonia as this may damage your floor and result in a loss of warranty.
+Waxes or cleaners that need to be mixed with water such as oil, soap, paste wax products; or other household cleaners that contain lemon oil, tung oil, or ammonia may damage your floor and result in a loss of warranty.
 Water can dull the finish and permanently damage the floor.